Uranium mining in Canada

-For many years, North America was the largest exporter of uranium ore in the world and has been a major world producer since demand for uranium developed.
-In 2009 Kazakhstan took over top spot, relegating Canada to second.
-20% of the world's primary uranium production came from mines in Canada in 2009.
+Canada is the world's second-largest producer of uranium, behind Kazakhstan.
+In 2009, 20% of the world's primary uranium production came from mines in Canada.
 14.5% of the world production came from one mine, McArthur River.
-Currently the only producing area in Canada is northern Saskatchewan, although other areas have had active mines in the past.
+Currently, the only producing area in Canada is northern Saskatchewan, although other areas have had active mines in the past.

 History

 Discovery of uranium

+Canada's first recorded discovery of uranium was likely in 1847, when pitchblende, a major uranium-bearing mineral, was found at Theano Point, Lake Superior by B. A. Stanard, and described by geologist J. L. LeConte in the American Journal of Science.
+In 1948, the location was re-discovered by Bob Campbell, and developed in 1949 by Camray Mines Ltd. A 45 metre shaft was sunk and 150 metres of drifting was done.
+The mine was not profitable and was abandoned before going into full production.

-Canada's first recorded discovery of uranium came in the 1930s 3 when prospector Gilbert LaBine discovered pitchblende, a major uranium bearing mineral, on the shores of the Great Bear Lake in the Northwest Territories.
-This discovery led Labine's company, Eldorado Gold Mines Limited, to develop the Eldorado Mine at Port Radium, Northwest Territories in 1932 and a refinery to extract Radium from the ore in Port Hope, Ontario, the following year.
+Canada's first commercially important uranium discovery was in 1930, when prospector Gilbert LaBine discovered pitchblende on the shores of the Great Bear Lake in the Northwest Territories.
+This discovery led Labine's company, Eldorado Gold Mines Limited, to develop the Eldorado Mine at Port Radium, Northwest Territories, in 1932 and a refinery to extract radium from the ore in Port Hope, Ontario, the following year.
+The refinery was run by Marcel Leon Pochon, an ex-student of Pierre Curie, who had travelled to Port Hope after having spent the last 20 years at South Terras Mine in Cornwall, United Kingdom.

 Post World War II demand

 During World War II, the demand for uranium exploded as the United States and its allies, Britain and Canada, began the Manhattan Project to produce the first atomic weapons.
-As a result, in 1943 the Government of Canada expropriated the assets of Eldorado and formed a federal crown corporation, Eldorado Mining and Refining Limited, to oversee Canadian uranium assets.
+As a result, in 1943, the Government of Canada expropriated the assets of Eldorado and formed a federal crown corporation, Eldorado Mining and Refining Limited, to oversee Canadian uranium assets.
 Exploration for uranium was restricted to Eldorado and the Geological Survey of Canada.

 The ban on private prospecting was lifted in 1947.
 This led to an exploration boom that quickly resulted in the discovery of mines in the Northwest Territories (Rayrock), Ontario (Bancroft and Elliot Lake), and Saskatchewan (Uranium City).
-By 1956, thousands of radioactive occurrences had been noted and by 1959, 23 mines were in operation in five districts.
+By 1956, thousands of radioactive occurrences had been noted, and by 1959, 23 mines were in operation in five districts.
 In 1959, Canadian uranium exports were valued at $330 million, more than for any other mineral exported from Canada that year.
-In the early 1960s, military demand for uranium declined and in 1965 Canada imposed a policy of only selling uranium for peaceful purposes.
+In the early 1960s, military demand for uranium declined, and in 1965, Canada imposed a policy of only selling uranium for peaceful purposes.
 This period marked the end of the first uranium boom and saw the number of operating mines drop to four.
 To assist the domestic uranium industry, the federal government initiated a stockpiling program to purchase uranium.
-This program ended in 1974 when demand for uranium for power generation was sufficient to support the industry.
+This program ended in 1974, when demand for uranium for power generation was sufficient to support the industry.